 An advisory group made up of people who have experienced rough sleeping and who are either now working for or are supported by local agencies will take a leadership role in Oxford Homeless Movement.
 This inclusive approach is key to the success of the partnership.

-OCF is a partner in Oxford Homeless Movement and is hosting and managing their charitable fund.
+OCF is a founding partner in Oxford Homeless Movement and is hosting and managing their charitable fund.
 With the history, expertise and infrastructure in place, OCF was the natural place to hold any funds raised by the Movement.

 There will be a collective fundraising effort under the Oxford Homeless Movement banner and the money raised will: